pw-02/ezkl-exploration/README.md

       - **worker_addresses** - This is a list of worker addresses which the dispatcher will submit proving tasks to.
 By default, we assume that a single worker is running on `localhost:50052`.
 If the worker is running on a different machine/port, add the correct `hostname:port`.
 If the worker is running on the same machine but inside a different Docker container, get the hostname of that container (step 2.2) and set the worker address accordingly.
 For example, if the output of step 2.2 is `172.17.0.2` and the worker is running on port `50052`, then the address will be `172.17.0.2:50052`.
       - If there are multiple workers, add all their addresses to the list.

-   3. To launch a simple end-to-end proof generation task, use the following command (remember to update the `worker_addresses`):
+   3. To launch a simple end-to-end proof generation task and confirm everything is working, use the following command (remember to update the `worker_addresses`):

       ```bash
       python distrubuted_proving/dispatcher.py model=mnist_classifier worker_addresses='["172.17.0.3:50052"]'